jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

 - 7-day, 30-day, and 90-day percentage price change comparison
 - 7-day, 30-day, and 90-day volume change comparison

-The dashboard makes it possible to analyze both single-company trends and cross-company comparisons using the same curated gold data.
+This made it possible to analyze both single-company trends and cross-company comparisons from the curated gold outputs.

-To operationalize the workflow, a Databricks multi-task job was created with task dependencies in the following order:
+To operationalize the workflow, a Databricks job was created with task dependencies in the following order:

-- Bronze Ingestion Notebook
+- Raw Ingestion Notebook
-- Silver Transformation Notebook
-- Gold Transformation Notebook
+- DLT Pipeline Update
 - Dashboard Refresh

-This orchestration design allows the workflow to run in a controlled sequence and makes the full pipeline refreshable on a daily basis.
-The bronze layer preserves historical raw data through append mode, while silver and gold layers are rebuilt from trusted upstream data to maintain clean and current analytical outputs.
+This orchestration design allowed the full workflow to run in a controlled sequence on a daily schedule.
+The raw ingestion notebook appended source data into Delta landing tables, the DLT pipeline refreshed bronze, silver, and gold transformations, and the dashboard task refreshed the final visual layer.

 ### Stock Market Pipeline Architecture Diagram

 ![DLT Architecture](./Assests/DLT.png)

 ---